learn-co-curriculum/hs-final-project-summary/README.md

 Once you've finished following along with the video you'll be ready to add some embedded ruby to your views to display instances of your goat class.

-We want to display an instance of our goat in our goat view, so we'll need to create it within our `/goat` route like so:
+We want to display an instance of our goat in our goat view, so we'll need to create the instance of our goat within our `/goat` route like so:

 ```ruby
   get '/goat' do